DimaBir/TensorRT-LLM/README.md

 # TensorRT-LLM
-Hamds-on project on BERT optimization using TensorRT-LLM framework
+Hands-on project on GPT/BERT optimization using TensorRT-LLM framework